 In Western Australia, Mojo’s Bar in Fremantle had to close its doors because of COVID-19.
 After recent closures for renovations, they were concerned about “weathering the storm” through the closure period so launched a crowdfunding page to collect donations to see them through the hard times.
 Thanks to its supporters, Mojo’s Bar raised more than $50,000 in two weeks.

-To help those affected by the pandemic, the Australian Tax Office (ATO) is providing small business tax relief for coronavirus.
-The ATO announced that it was giving small businesses a tax-free cash flow boosts between $20,000 and $100,000 upon lodging activity statements.
-From 12th March until the 30th June 2020, businesses with a turnover of less than $500,000 are also eligible for an instant asset write-off increase from $30,000 to $150,000.
+To help those affected by the pandemic, the Australian Taxation Office (ATO) is providing small business tax relief for coronavirus.
+The ATO announced that it was giving small businesses a tax-free cash flow boost between $20,000 and $100,000 upon lodging activity statements.

 7. Pivot your business to offer in-demand services

 Many small businesses are using their creativity and skills to serve some of the most in-demand needs at the moment.
-Whether taking your performance virtual, or offering online ordering and delivery, Australian small businesses have been quick to adapt and pivot to ensure the cash flow doesn’t dry up during the Coronavirus crisis period.
-Popular snorkel and face mask company Ninja Shark is converting its water sport products into N95 face masks to help protect our frontline workers amid a supply shortage of personal protective equipment.
+Whether taking your performance virtual, or offering online ordering and delivery, Australian small businesses have been quick to adapt and pivot to ensure the cash flow doesn’t dry up during the coronavirus crisis.
+Popular snorkel and face mask company Ninja Shark is converting its water sport products into N95 face masks to help protect our frontline workers amidst a supply shortage of personal protective equipment.